SynchronetBBS/sbbs/xtrn/DDMsgReader/readme.txt

   files.
 The configuration files may be placed in the same directory as the .js script or in the sbbs/ctrl directory.
 - Allows a personal twit list, editable via user settings (Ctrl-U)
-- Has an "indexed" reader mode, which lists all sub-boards configured for newscan by the user, with total number of messages, number of new messages, and last post date, allowing the user to select a sub-board to read
+- Has an "indexed" mode, which displays a menu of sub-boards that includes the total number of messages and number of new messages in each, and lets the user choose a sub-board to read.
+This can be used for a regular "read", which lists all sub-boards, or a newscan, which lists the sub-boards enabled for newscan by the user.
 - Allows the sysop to quick-validate a local user while reading one of their messages.
 The hotkey to do so is Ctrl-Q.